 Listening Time — 38:19

-Stressed induced urinary incontinence is largely unavoidable, particularly for women who take part in high-impact exercise or who have had children.
+Stressed induced urinary incontinence is largely unavoidable.
+This is especially so for women who take part in high-impact exercise or who have had children.

-In this episode, physical therapists Jill Boissonnault, PT, PhD, WCS, and Julie Wiebe, PT, MPT, BSc, discuss stress-induced urinary incontinence.
-They also share that, although it is common, it isn't normal, and it's also preventable.
+Physical therapists Jill Boissonnault and Julie Wiebe discuss the topic.
+They also share that, although it is common, stress induced urinary incontinence isn't normal.
+And it's also preventable.

 Download the podcast on iTunes or listen below: